“Kamal’s story resonates with many. Why? Because one in every four women will experience domestic violence in their lifetime.”

 Author

+The perfect princess story that every young girl dreams of; marriage to a handsome man, chosen by her parents.
+His family is wealthy and influential.
+He is pleasant and says all the right things.
+A dream come true.
 Traditionally raised in India and married at the age of 18 in Vancouver, Canada, Kamal, the young bride from a middle class Indian family, finds herself in a new family with new rules: whatever happens in this marriage stays in this home, and you are to respect and honour your husband as he is your god.

+However, his demeanor hides an ugly reality from the world.
+His extreme rage and heavy drinking become known on their honeymoon, yet she continues living with him fearing more for her family’s lives than her own.
 Nothing, not his wealth nor his charm, could disguise the horror of his true nature.
 For Kamal, there was nothing more terrifying than the continual fury of her husband and the constant beatings, sexual torture, and threats upon her life including being doused with kerosene (and then being tossed the matches), being hanged by her own sari, and even being forced to jump into an ocean.
+Her death at his hands was inevitable and she knew it.
+She bravely took a chance to escape, and she left her husband’s family home in India, sadly without her children.

+While sitting in the airport, a stranger heard her crying and shared with her that a good man does love her – Jesus.
 Kamal’s journey from that moment was not just away from death, but towards life.
 She eventually got her children back, began life anew back in Vancouver, and embraced forgiveness which freed her from the past.
 Mother of four and grandmother of four, her life is now full of hope and purpose.
+The sari is the sentry of a woman’s dignity; it is believed that the sari is the ideal attire to camouflage the body’s assets.
+But for Kamal, it was the camouflage of the painful scars on her body from her abusive marriage.
+This is the story of what was hidden beneath the sari – a black and blue sari.

 International Speaker